rktjmp/lush.nvim/README.md

 below (bash/zsh compatible).

-First, clone down a copy of the template, picking a name for your theme; don't worry, it's simple to change this later.
+First, clone down a copy of the template, picking a name for your theme; don't worry, it's easy to change this later.

 ```sh
 git clone git@github.com:rktjmp/lush-template.git <your_theme_name>